newagemob/portfolio/README.md

 this portfolio will be an aggregation of fluff projects i have / will work(ed) on.

-some pad projects to work on:
+projects to pad the portfolio:
   1.) javascript image scraper - download a specified URL's jpegs + pngs 2.) python smart house simulator
   3.) python IMDB API - movie suggestions